BluSmart

-BluSmart Mobility is an Indian ride-sharing company, headquartered in Gurugram.
+BluSmart Mobility was an Indian ride-sharing company, headquartered in Gurugram.
 It was founded by Anmol Singh Jaggi, Punit K Goyal and Puneet Singh Jaggi in 2019.

-As of 2025, the company's fleet of vehicles includes the Mahindra e-Verito, Tata e-Tigor, Tata Xpres-T EV, Hyundai Kona Electric, MG ZS Electric, and Citroen e-C3.
-It is India's first all-electric shared smart mobility platform.
+The company's fleet of vehicles included the Mahindra e-Verito, Tata e-Tigor, Tata Xpres-T EV, Hyundai Kona Electric, MG ZS Electric, and Citroen e-C3.
+It was India's first all-electric shared smart mobility platform.

-The company competes with Uber, Ola, and new cab-hailing entrants like Rapido and Namma Yatri.
+The company competed with Uber, Ola, and new cab-hailing entrants like Rapido and Namma Yatri.